 Investments have multiplied over 60 times since 2012.

-While Singapore is still the Southeast Asian leader in terms of number and value of investment deals, Catcha Group predicts that Indonesia’s startups will surpass it within the next two years.
-Behemoths like Expedia, Alibaba, and Tencent are pumping billions of dollars into Indonesia, trying to take a piece of the ever-growing pie.
+While Singapore is still the Southeast Asian leader in terms of the number and value of investment deals, Catcha Group predicts that Indonesia’s startups will surpass it within the next two years.
+This is because behemoths like Expedia, Alibaba, and Tencent are pumping billions of dollars of investment, trying to take a piece of the ever-growing pie.

-In late 2017, research from AT Kearney found that startup investments in Indonesia had grown 68 times in five years, reaching US$1.4 billion in 2016 and hitting at least US$3 billion in 2017.
-At that time, Indonesia’s startup landscape was still in its baby steps; imagine how much it’ll grow in the next few years.
+In late 2017, research from AT Kearney found that startup investments there had grown 68 times in five years, reaching US$1.4 billion in 2016 and hitting at least US$3 billion in 2017.
+At that time, the startup landscape was still in its baby steps; imagine how much it’ll grow in the next few years.

 It has 143 million Internet-savvy consumers.

-Although only 53.7 percent of Indonesian citizens use the Internet, its large population means it still has a market of 143 million internet users; 26 times larger than Singapore’s.
-Much of this is concentrated in Java island – especially Jakarta – but affordable mobile devices are helping the rest of Indonesia catch up.
+Although only 62.6 percent of Indonesian citizens were connected to the Internet in 2020, its large population offers opportunities for an additional market of 143 million internet users; 26 times larger than Singapore’s.
+Much of this is concentrated in Java island – especially Jakarta – but affordable mobile devices are helping the rest of the archipelago catch up.

-Easy access to devices also means that 44% of Indonesians use the Internet exclusively through mobile phones; good news for people who want to start a new business through integrating mobile apps and tech platforms.
+Easy access to devices also means that 44% of the citizens use the Internet exclusively through mobile phones; good news for people who want to start a new business through integrating mobile apps and tech platforms.

 The Indonesian President Joko Widodo has been very vocal in his belief that startups can greatly benefit economic growth, especially through facilitating small and medium enterprises (SMEs).